civo/terraform-provider-civo/docs/resources/instance.md

 page_title: "civo_instance Resource - terraform-provider-civo"
 subcategory: ""
 description: |-
-  Provides a Civo Instance resource.
+  Provides a Civo instance resource.
 This can be used to create, modify, and delete instances.
 ---

 # civo_instance (Resource)

-Provides a Civo Instance resource.
+Provides a Civo instance resource.
 This can be used to create, modify, and delete instances.

 ## Example Usage